-On November 4, 2011, the WGTL Parties filed a request for arbitration (the "RFA") against Petrotrin in the LCIA.
-The RFA arises out of the GTL Project and alleges breach of implied terms of an unspecified contract, breach of fiduciary duty, and deceit.
+On 2011 November 04, the WGTL Parties filed a request for arbitration (the "RFA") against Petrotrin in the LCIA.
+The RFA arises out of the GTL Project and alleges breach of implied contractual terms, breach of fiduciary duty, and deceit.
 The RFA also seeks unspecified damages.
-Petrotrin filed its Response to the RFA on December 5, 2011.
-The WGTL Parties filed their Statement of Claim on March 23, 2012, in which they allege breach of fiduciary duty and repudiatory breach of the Project Agreement and seek damages of US\$211.1 million or US\$227 million, depending on the interest rate applied by the arbitral tribunal.
-Petrotrin is scheduled to file its Statement of Defense on June 15, 2012, the WGTL Parties are scheduled to file their Statement of Reply on September 27, 2012, and Petrotrin is scheduled to file its Statement of Rejoinder on November 8, 2012.
-The date of the hearing on the merits has not yet been set, but likely will not commence until December 2012 at the earliest.
+Petrotrin filed its Response to the RFA on 2011 December 05.
+The WGTL Parties filed their Statement of Claim on 2012 March 23, in which they allege breach of fiduciary duty and repudiatory breach of the Project Agreement and seek damages of US\$211.1 million or US\$227 million, depending on the interest rate applied by the arbitral tribunal.

+Petrotrin filed its Statement of Defense on 2012 July 02, the WGTL Parties filed their Statement of Reply on 2012 October 26, and Petrotrin filed its Rejoinder on 2012 December 21.
+The hearing on the merits was adjourned at the request of the WGTL Parties to 2013 September 30 to 2013 October 04.
 Petrotrin intends to vigorously defend against these claims.
-Although Petrotrin believes there is no basis for the allegations made in the RFA, at this stage it is not possible to assess the likelihood of success on the merits.
+Although Petrotrin believes there is no basis for the allegations made by the WGTL Parties, at this stage it is not possible to assess the likelihood of success on the merits.